Johnnie Law | The Johnny Law tales in Big Town

 This story is somewhat typical of the later Johnny Law tales, those in Big Town #5 onwards, in that it has some good, original mystery ideas, but their over all embodiment in a story is weak and not perfectly crafted.
 One has to give such stories mixed reviews.
 It is also hard to tell whether or not to recommend them to readers.
 Will they enjoy the mystery plot concept?
 Or will they be bored by its flawed execution?

+CLOTHES.
 Johnny Law gets dressed in two unusual outfits (pages 3, 8).
 This adds much style to the tale, both visually and to the storytelling.
+The clothes explore various facets of masculinity.
+The clothes are worn in all-male environments.

 The story concludes with Johnny Law concealing his scheme from the Captain.
 He thus takes himself out of the Chain of Command, at least temporarily.
 It makes for a distinctive progression.
 Johnny Law starts the tale as part of the Chain, and ends outside it.